 For information and policies about service animals and emotional support animals, please set up an appointment with the director of the Center for Academic Success by calling 574.807.7460.

-Academic Coaching is for students who desire assistance navigating the academic landscape of college.
-Many students struggle with the transition from high school to college, and need someone to connect with weekly who can assist the student to develop a plan and help him/her follow it.
+Many students struggle with the transition from high school to college and need someone to connect with weekly who can assist the student to develop a plan and help him/her develop good academic behaviors.

 - Assisting in understanding the expectations within syllabi

-- Helping the student utilize a calendar system
+- Helping the student use a calendar system

 - Prioritizing between past due and upcoming assignments

-- Setting simple goals that will help the student accomplish the grade s/he desires
+- Setting simple goals that will help the student achieve the grade s/he desires

 - Showing the student how to take effective notes